multiversx/mx-exchange-docs/docs/how-to-guides.md

 </div>

+- **Maiar DeFi Wallet** - simply click the appropriate button on the web extension pop-up and you can create or import multiple different wallets and connect to different networks, such as mainnet, testnet or devnet.
+You can securely swap between multiple wallets and sign messages or transfer funds, without having to login again.

-- Maiar Login - scan a QR code with your Maiar App and connect your Maiar wallet to the exchange.
+- **Maiar App** - scan a QR code with your Maiar App and connect your Maiar wallet to the exchange.
 Your Maiar app will then be used to sign all your actions on the exchange.

-- Ledger - use your Ledger hardware wallet to connect.
+- **Ledger** - use your Ledger hardware wallet to connect.
 You will be prompted to confirm actions taken on the exchange on your device.

-- Elrond Web wallet - you can login using a .JSON file + password.
+- **Elrond Web Wallet** - you can login using a .JSON file + password.
 You will be prompted to login for every action.

 _Tip: As a neat trick, you can save the password in your browser.
 We however recommend one of the 2FA options mentioned above - Maiar or Ledger._